dagron78/Metis_AI_RAG/technical_documentation.md

 ## Performance Considerations

 For optimal performance:
-- Use appropriate chunking strategies for different document types
+- Use appropriate chunking strategies for different document types:
+  - Semantic chunking for complex documents where preserving meaning is critical
+  - Markdown chunking for structured documents with clear headers
+  - Recursive chunking for general text with natural separators
 - Configure chunk size based on your specific use case
 - Consider hardware requirements for embedding generation
 - Monitor vector store size and performance
+- Enable the Chunking Judge to automatically select optimal chunking strategies
 - Enable the Retrieval Judge for complex queries requiring precision
 - Leverage caching for improved performance (33.33% vector store cache hit rate)
-- Consider using a smaller model for the Retrieval Judge in latency-sensitive applications
+- Consider using a smaller model for the Judges in latency-sensitive applications

 ### Retrieval Judge Performance